 A goal consists of two vertical posts equidistant from the corner flagposts and joined at the top by a horizontal crossbar.
-The goalposts and crossbar must be made of approved material.
-They must be square, rectangular, round or elliptical in shape and must not be dangerous.
+The goalposts and crossbar must be made of approved material and must not be dangerous.
+The goalposts and crossbar of both goals must be the same shape, which must be square, rectangular, round, elliptical or a hybrid of these options.